Internet Killed the Rockstar

-Internet Killed the Rockstar is the fourth studio album by American musician Mod Sun, released on February 12, 2021 by Big Noise Music Group.
-Produced by John Feldmann, the album marks a departure from Mod Sun's hip hop sound in favor of pop punk.
+Internet Killed the Rockstar is the fourth studio album by American musician Mod Sun.
+It was released on February 12, 2021, by Big Noise Music Group.
+Produced by John Feldmann, the album marks a departure from Mod Sun's hip hop sound in favor of pop-punk.
 The album was promoted with three singles: "Karma", "Bones" and "Flames", the latter of which is a collaboration with Canadian singer-songwriter Avril Lavigne.

 Internet Killed the Rockstar received generally positive reviews upon its release, with music critics citing the album as a positive contribution to the resurgence of pop punk music in the 2020s.
 A deluxe edition of the album featuring eight additional songs was released on May 7, 2021.
 "Heavy", a collaboration with Blackbear, and an acoustic version of "Flames" were released in the lead up to the deluxe edition's release.

 Background

 Derek Smith began his musical career playing drums in a number of pop punk and post-hardcore scene bands, including the Semester, Four Letter Lie and Scary Kids Scaring Kids.
 After the 2010 breakup of Scary Kids Scaring Kids, he began a solo rap career under the name Mod Sun, playing a style of hip hop that he referred to as "hippie hop".
 He released five mixtapes and three albums in the genre.

 Writing for the album began in 2016, with 1,300 songs being written for the album.
 The album was recorded and produced by John Feldmann.
 "Karma" was written in the album's first day recording, based on a chorus that Smith had already written.
 "Bones" was written and recorded later on in the same day based on a riff that Feldmann had written.
 "Flames" went through a number of rewrites, which concluded after Smith sent the song to Avril Lavigne, who said that she loved the song and that she wanted to appear on it.
 "Betterman" was influenced by the instrumentals of the Cure and the vocals of the Foo Fighters.
 "Prayer" sees Smith looking back on his life, drug addiction and history of oversharing with the public, and how he believes beginning to pray improved him.
 "TwentyNumb" is based around a lead melody that Smith sang and Feldmann pitched up, and was intended to be a "New Years anthem".
 "Smith" was written as a tribute to Smith's father, who died in April 2020.
 "Rollercoaster" is written about Smith's sobriety and how it bettered his life.
 "Annoying" was the final song written for the album and added to the tracklist not long before its release.
 "Pornstar"'s vocals were recorded a cappella, which the song's instrumental was written around.
 The song "Internet Killed the Rockstar" was influenced by the Brand New album Your Favorite Weapons conclusion and was written about how he believes music changed after the downfall of MySpace.